1isbillyk/Quantum-cross/README.md

 RCM mode it will upload a payload and go to sleep.
 If it cannot find RCM mode it will also simply go to sleep.

+Changes in this Fork
 ---
-This fork will take two payloads, hekate and lockpick rcm by default (however these two can be anything that fits within the size constraints of the Trinket M0's onboard flash.), you can select lockpick rcm by bridging pin 2 to ground before resetting/booting, this will set the LED to magenta when it finds the tegra and then green for successful injection.
+This fork will take two payloads, Hekate and Lockpick_RCM by default (however these two can be anything that fits within the size constraints of the Trinket M0's onboard flash.), you can select Lockpick_RCM by bridging pin 2 to ground before resetting/booting, this will set the LED to magenta when it finds the tegra and then green for successful injection.

 To add a second payload, convert the payload bin using the python script, and then open it up with a text editor, change ```FUSEE_BIN_SIZE``` to ```PAYLOAD2_SIZE``` and change ```fuseeBin``` to ```payload2```

+I've also added the variable ```RCM_ENABLE```, which restores the functionality of automatically putting your switch in RCM,

+I've left it enabled by default, however it is not needed and can be turned off to save soldering to the rcm strap, as AutoRCM is safe and reversible.
+**Make sure you for sure have a boot0 and boot1 backup though.**

 ---

 If you expose a reset wire outside the switch or put a magnetic or physical button on the switch you can put the trinket into bootloader mode and flash a new payload without opening it again.
 It's pretty hacky but it kind of works.